 The Norse God of Brewing & an all-powerful Sea Giant who controls the ocean.
 Loved by the gods, feared by sailors.

-The full Aegir Project website is launching Summer 2015.
+The full Aegir Project Brewery website is launching soon.

 With an ABV of 3.8% and a dry, clean finish, this session beer suits thirsty summer afternoons in the Sun.